lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial-gen2.rst

 ------------------------

 Running ap_pipe on cameras other than DECam works much the same way: you need to provide a raw repo and either a rerun or an output repo, and you may need to provide calib or template repos.
-The :ref:`calexp configuration file <section-ap-pipe-calexp-templates>` will work with any camera.
+The :ref:`calexp configuration file <section-ap-pipe-calexp-templates-gen2>` will work with any camera.

-You will need to use a dataId formatted appropriately for the camera; check the camera's obs package documentation or consult the :ref:`--show data<subsection-ap-pipe-previewing-dataIds>` flag.
+You will need to use a dataId formatted appropriately for the camera; check the camera's obs package documentation or consult the :ref:`--show data<subsection-ap-pipe-previewing-dataIds-gen2>` flag.

 Common errors
 -------------